 Where there’s an official guide, there must also be an “unofficial” guide, right?
 This book is an independent guide to the parks, but the main difference is, it’s way more comprehensive than Birnbaum’s.

-The Unofficial Guide is really good for those of us who like to have ALL the information, but if you’re a first timer, you might be a little overwhelmed, so just keep that in mind!
-It’s why I like the kindle version of this book (so you can get all the info you need without lugging a giant book around) BUT I believe the paper back is important for first time guests!
+The Unofficial Guide is really good for those of us who like to have ALL the information, but if you’re a first timer, you might be a little overwhelmed, and that’s why I rank it below the Official Guide!
+It’s also why I like the kindle version of this book (so you can get all the info you need without lugging a giant book around) BUT I believe the paper back is important for first time guests!

-Thankfully, they do offer summaries at the start of every chapter so you can get a sense of what to expect!
+Thankfully, they do offer summaries at the start of every chapter so you can get a sense of what to expect, and I appreciate that they have a ‘boots on the ground’ approach to their research.

 The Unofficial Guide for Kids